 For example, the model I use for a very regular standard Lego brick uses this (Fusion) sketch:

-Studs are supposed to be 4.8, but after measuring several Lego blocks (using a micrometer), it seems Lego uses 4.9 as well.
+Studs are supposed to be 4.8, but after measuring several Lego blocks (using a micrometer), it seems Lego uses 4.9 as well as 4.95.
 In the end, I settled for 5.0 mm.

 Down the rabbit hole

 In the image above you see my test model (10015-5) to help me dial in my printing.
-I used an orange , printed 4x2 brick (10010-4), to see how well it interacts with my own print and other real Lego blocks.
+I used an orange, printed 4x2 brick (10010-4) as well as new (grey) and very old (dirty white) original Lego bricks, to see how well they interact with one another.

-I noticed that my model - printed in PETG - got just a little, little bit smaller, so I used the scale object option in Bambu Studio, and set that to 100.1, and the x-y contour compensation to 0.02.
+I noticed some odd behavior with object sizing, so I used the scale object option in Bambu Studio, and set that to 100.2 (100.1 for large objects), and the x-y contour compensation to 0.02 mm.

 These values depends on your printer and filament!